 - Create a vision for the nonprofit human services sector during the next three to five years

-- Identifies six disruptive forces that may fundamentally change and transform the nonprofit human services sector
+- Identify disruptive forces that will fundamentally change and transform the nonprofit human services sector

 - Spotlight actions required to preserve quality services within the boundaries of anticipated fiscal and other challenges

 The Alliance for Children and Families developed this report to help organizations plan for successful futures by illuminating complexity, inspiring tough conversations, and pushing them to think outside of their comfort zone.
 The report asserts that the future landscape of the sector will require successful organizations to have a well-honed radar for adaptation.

 After establishing a detailed account of the current situation, the report’s development team used extensive research to determine six disruptive forces.